Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Finally.

-According to Karp, the lower house passed marriage equality
+According to carp, the lower house passed marriage equality

 which cleared the Senate without amendment.

-Bob Caddo, people from outside Australia probably don't know.
+Bob Cato, people from outside of a show, I don't know.

-He, the great, it was about marriage equality.
+He, uh, what, the great, um, it was about marriage equality.

 He's one of his most famous clips.